 - Instructions for dealing with garbage & recycling

-- How to use Alexa to contact the owner or manager
+- Ability to contact the owner or manager

 - Upcoming events, and other reasons to come back

 - Local shopping opportunities